rust-tw/book-tw/src/ch03-05-control-flow.md

 {{#rustdoc_include ../listings/ch03-common-programming-concepts/listing-03-05/src/main.rs}}
 ```

-<span class="caption">Listing 3-5: Looping through each element of a collection
+<span class="caption">範例 3-5: Looping through each element of a collection
 using a `for` loop</span>

 When we run this code, we’ll see the same output as in Listing 3-4.
 More